 Other Jewish Genealogy Websites

-Note: A version of this list appeared in the May/June 2013 issue of Family Tree Magazine.
+Note: A version of this list appeared in an article by Schelly Talalay Dardashti in the May/June 2013 issue of Family Tree Magazine.

 Avotaynu: The International Review of Jewish Genealogy started in 1985 as a quarterly newsletter about Jewish genealogical issues.
 Also subscribe to the free e-newsletter “Nu?
 What’s New?” here and find other books and resources.